What to Do in a Pesticide Emergency

 - Keep track of the costs of determining the damage.

-10. Join Beyond Pesticides/NCAMP and help eliminate pesticide problems.
+10. Join Beyond Pesticides and help eliminate pesticide problems

-Beyond Pesticides/NCAMP works to help you and others when you have been injured by pesticides.
+Beyond Pesticides works to help you and others when you have been injured by pesticides.
 We also work to eliminate these problems by demonstrating to decision-makers the real costs associated with pesticide use.
-You can help us by joining us today.
+You can help by joining us today.